dylantcon/thesolution-tf-xhair/README.md

 ## THESOLUTION - UNINSTALLATION

 1. Delete `tf\custom\thesolution` (the installer prints the exact path when it finishes)
-2. To undo the config bit too: `tf\cfg\autoexec.cfg`, delete the two lines under `// thesolution crosshair`.
+2. To undo the config bit too: `tf\cfg\autoexec.cfg`, delete the two lines under `// thesolution crosshair`

 ## THESOLUTION - NOTES

    - Safe, relative to Valve Anti-Cheat (VAC).
-It's just a Valve-asset formatted image + text files in TF2's own custom folder.
+It's just a Valve-asset formatted image + text files in TF2's own custom folder
-   - Works alongside custom HUDs.
+   - Works alongside custom HUDs
-   - Your `autoexec.cfg` gets backed up to `autoexec.cfg.bak` before any change.
+   - Your `autoexec.cfg` gets backed up to `autoexec.cfg.bak` before any change
    - A few community servers (`sv_pure 2`) force default crosshairs.
-Casual is fine.
+Casual is fine
-   - Re-running it is harmless, it just reinstalls.
+   - Re-running it is harmless, it just reinstalls

 ### THESOLUTION - MORE